Jocomol/the_daily_christorian/README.md

 The Developer of this RSS feed does not condone cyber-bullying.
 This RSS feed is just to help the Christorian cause to document all the information there is out on Christine Weston Chandler.

 ## Changelog
+### Version 1.1.1 (Waiting for the hearing...)
+- Added new counters
+- Made ready for any new information on the hearings

 ### Version 1.1.0 ([Oh no...](https://www.youtube.com/watch?v=fg3x_v-645U))
 - Removed some titiles (Ongoing, Counters) because they aren't featured on the site anymore
 - Fixed the link of the "this day in christory" picture